Health Administration Careers

-According to the U.S. Bureau of Labor Statistics, the healthcare industry overall will generate more new jobs through 2018 than any other industry.
-Not to mention that 10 of 20 of the fastest growing jobs are in health care.
+According to the U.S. Bureau of Labor Statistics (BLS), the healthcare industry overall will generate more new jobs through 2020 than any other industry.
+Not to mention that 10 of 20 of the fastest growing jobs are in health care according to the BLS.

 While the biggest jump is expected in gerontology and home health care, health care administration job seekers will have plenty of options across a variety of fields and work environments.
 Health care administration degrees and career paths tend to fall into a few general categories: health care administration and management, public health, and informatics.

 Below, Rachel George, Chief Operating Officer for Cogent Hospital Management Group, shares her tips for recognizing and avoiding burnout as a healthcare administrator.

 Health care administrators and managers can work anywhere from hospitals to clinics, private practices, and nursing homes, among other environments.
 Administrators and managers are tasked with improving health care services and efficiency within their facilities.
 Responsibilities can range depending on the position but involve elements of budgeting, planning, overseeing systems, maintaining community outreach and recruiting and managing personnel.
 Mid to top-level administrators and managers in health care earn an estimated $88,580, based on facility size according to the U.S. Bureau of Labor Statistics.

 Graduates in public health focus on community issues in health including improving access to health care, controlling infectious disease, and reducing environmental hazards.
 Career opportunities are available in many different arenas from local, state, and federal health departments to universities, non-profits and even insurance companies.
 Those with a degree in public health administration can pursue positions as public health management analysts, health communications specialists, health outreach coordinators, researchers and educators.
 Depending on the particular position and organization, salaries can vary considerably.
 According to the U.S. Bureau of Labor Statistics, those working in public health make an average salary of $41,830.